yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 ### Configure git

-This step is not mandatory for a tutorial, but I wanted to jump directly to good practice.
-There are many different choice of CVS, but for this tutorial I'll use `git`.
+> Of course this step is not mandatory for the tutorial but it is a good practice.

 Copy this `.gitignore` file into the `yosog` folder.